 Competition Policy and Law Group

-Through the Competition Policy and Law Group (CPLG), APEC encourages market discipline, works to help eliminate distortions, as well as promote economic efficiency.
+Through the Competition Policy and Law Group (CPLG), APEC, works to encourage market discipline, promote economic efficiency and eliminate distortions.
 The group promotes understanding of regional competition laws and policies, examines their impact on trade and investment flows, and identifies areas for technical cooperation and capacity building among member economies.

 The CPLG, formerly known as Competition Policy and Deregulation Group, was established in 1996, when the Osaka Action Agenda (OAA) work programs on competition policy and deregulation were combined.
 In 1999, APEC Ministers endorsed the APEC Principles to Enhance Competition and Regulatory Reform and approved a road map which established the basis for subsequent work on strengthening markets in the region.
 In 2008, members agreed to change the name of the group to the Competition Policy and Law Group to reflect the fact the regulatory aspects of competition are now being discussed within the framework of the Economic Committee (EC).